Cutter's Way: Reception

 United Artists did not like the ambiguity in what was then titled Cutter and Bone.
 When U.A. executives David Field and Claire Townsend, the film's biggest supporters, left for 20th Century Fox, the studio felt that they would get no credit if the film succeeded and no responsibility if it failed and so there was no interest in it.
 Cutter and Bone became a victim of internal politics.
 U.A. senior domestic sales and marketing vice president Jerry Esbin saw the film and decided that it did not have any commercial possibilities.
 Passer did not see his film with a paying audience until the Houston International Film Festival many weeks later.
 He said in an interview, "They didn't do any research.
 I was supposed to have two previews with a paying audience.
 It was in my contract."

 United Artists spent a meager $63,000 on promotion for the film's release in New York City in late March 1981.
-There all three daily papers and the three major network critics gave Cutter and Bone negative reviews.
+The three daily papers and the three major network critics gave Cutter and Bone negative reviews.
 Vincent Canby in The New York Times wrote "[I]t's the sort of picture that never wants to concede what it's about.
 It is, however, enchanted by the sound of its own dialogue, which is vivid without being informative or even amusing on any level."
 The studio was so shocked by the negative reviews that it planned to pull the film after only a week.
 Unbeknownst to them, the next week Richard Schickel in Time, David Ansen in Newsweek, and New York City's weekly newspapers would write glowing reviews.
 Ansen wrote, "Under Passer's sensitive direction, Heard gives his best film performance: he's funny and abrasive and mad, but you see the self-awareness eating him up inside."
-Jim Hoberman of The Village Voice was also an early champion of the film, calling it "a thriller but also a critique, underscoring its surgical title by performing a deft and mordant postmortem on the remains of the 1960s counterculture."
+Journalists at The Village Voice were also early champions of the film, with two critics offering positive reviews of the movie.
+After its re-release, the paper continued its efforts, posting a glowing profile on Passer.